MrR0807/Notes/understanding-parquet-file.md

 }
 ```

 **NOTE!** You might have noticed that I wrote data as `Map<Long, Long>` but read as `Map<Utf8, Long>`.
-Well, Avro, according to its documentation assumes that all map keys are to be strings.
-And automatic deserialization returns keys as their type.
+Well, Avro, according to its documentation, assumes that all map keys are to be strings.
+And automatic deserialization returns keys of their class type - `org.apache.avro.util.Utf8`.

 Below is the reading part.
-I'm just adding different main, but the class is absolutely the same:
+I'm just adding a different main, but the class is absolutely the same:

 ```java